api3dao/old-api3-docs/docs/next/reference/specifications/post-processing.md

 ### Minification

 In general, you do not need to minify post-processing code because it will not be written to the chain or emitted as an event.
-However, `postProcessingParameters` names have to shorter than 32 characters because Airnode ABI uses `bytes32` types to encode request parameter names.
+However, `postProcessingParameters` names have to be shorter than 32 characters because Airnode ABI uses `bytes32` types to encode request parameter names.

 ## Post-processing examples